anisamn/GenomeAssemblyPipeline_Anisa/README.md

 - Bowtie2 mapped reads

-### Step Three: Using output reads from Step Two, assemble the transcriptomes together to produce one assembly
+### Step Three: Using output reads from Step Two, assemble the transcriptomes together to produce one assembly:

+SPAdes is used in this step.

 Input File: